alchemyplatform/aa-sdk/site/overview/getting-started.md

 ## 2. Get Your Alchemy API Key

-To read or write any data to the Blockchain, you'll need an Alchemy API Key and RPC URL.
+To read or write any data to a blockchain, you'll need an Alchemy API Key and RPC URL.
 Go to the [Alchemy Dashboard](https://dashboard.alchemy.com) and access your credentials from the button shown below.

 <img src="/images/alchemy-dashboard.png" width="auto" height="auto" alt="Account Kit Overview" style="display: block; margin: auto;">